 Voluntary Organisation Reference - Please see all information in the guidelines.
 The reference will either come from an email address that includes the organisation name after the @ symbol, or if obtained by post, the reference will be stamped with the organisation's stamp or have their compliments slip or headed paper in the same envelope as the reference.
 Note that a business card is not suitable as this can be too easily misused.
+A hardcopy reference will be signed by the referee

-HMRC Employment Verification - Please see all information in the guidelines.
+HMRC Employment Verification - Please see all information in the guidelines including towards the start of the Reference Advice section.

 Please note that at the time of publishing the guidelines, there is no official link to the HMRC employment verification guidance and template.
-Current information can be obtained by contacting the airport ID security audit team at glaidreferencing@glasgowairport.com When completing the employment reference details section of the full airside ID application on AirportGateway[®], where asked "Has an admissible reference been obtained from the company?" answer "no".
+Current information can be obtained by contacting the airport ID security audit team at glaidreferencing@glasgowairport.com

+When completing the employment reference details section of the full airside ID application on AirportGateway[®], where asked "Has an admissible reference been obtained from the company?" answer "no".
 Where asked for the reason for not obtaining a reference, answer that using HMRC employment verification.